Róbert Mak

-Róbert Mak (/sk/; born 8 March 1991) is a Slovak professional footballer who currently plays as a winger for Slovan Bratislava and the Slovakia national team.
+Róbert Mak (/sk/; born 8 March 1991) is a Slovak former footballer who played as a winger.

+Mak started his career at Manchester City, and later played for 1.
+FC Nürnberg, PAOK, Zenit Saint Petersburg, Konyaspor, Ferencváros, Sydney FC, before returning to Slovan Bratislava, his local club with whom he spent his youth career years at.

+A full international for Slovakia from 2013, Mak represented Slovakia at the UEFA European Championship in 2016 and 2020, also scoring two goals to help Slovakia qualify for UEFA Euro 2024, their third European Championship appearance in a row.

 Club career

 Early career

 Mak, a native of Bratislava, began playing football at the youth squad of the local club Slovan Bratislava.
 When he was 13, he joined Manchester City Academy.
 There he played with his countrymen Vladimír Weiss and Filip Mentel.
 He progressed to Manchester City Reserves aged 17, but never got a chance at the senior squad.
 He is a 2007–08 FA Youth Cup winner.